sholtomaud/phd/Literature Review/litrev.md

 The precautionary principle also falls under this general method with consideration given to the potential impact or consequence, likelihood, and  the costs of regulatory action, and the opportunity cost of not proceeding [@scer_national_2013, p.14].

 The concept of "riskiness", however, is an exception to this methodology, and whilst a procedural framework might start with suspicions about the riskiness of a system [@ferguson_risk_1998], perceived riskiness might be more related to a mismatch between expectations and perceptions than the likelihood of an impact [@williams_social_2013, @moffat_paths_2014].
-Perceived riskiness may operate as a surrogate for concerns that may not have a connection to a quantitative risk assessment, but are related to prior political or personal misgivings [@slovic_perception_1987, @kahan_motivated_2013].
-Hence, whilst risk might be calculated as a probability risk perception can play a critical factor in influencing any decisions made.
+Perceived riskiness may operate as a surrogate for concerns that may not have a connection to a quantitative risk assessment, but are related to prior political or personal misgivings [@slovic_perception_1987, @kahan_motivated_2013, @renn_global_2008].
+Hence, whilst risk might be calculable, risk perception can play a critical factor in influencing any decisions made and the success or failure of an operation or project.

 ## Perceived Riskiness and Social License to Operate - SLO